snoop2head/portfolio/README.md

 - A prominent challenge in VSR is the presence of homophenes—visually similar lip gestures that represent different phonemes.
 - Prior approaches have sought to distinguish fine-grained visemes by aligning visual and auditory semantics, but often fell short of full synchronization.
-- Our proposed SyncVSR shows versatility across tasks, languages, and modalities at the cost of a forward pass.
+- Our proposed learning framework, SyncVSR, shows versatility across tasks, languages, and input modalities at the cost of a forward pass.
-- Our learning framework integrates a projection layer that synchronizes visual representation with acoustic data, where the encoder learns to generate discrete audio tokens from a video sequence in a non-autoregressive manner.
+- By integrating a projection layer that synchronizes visual representation with acoustic data, the encoder learns to generate discrete audio tokens from a video sequence in a non-autoregressive manner.

 ### [<img width="18" alt="image" src="./images/GitHub-Mark/PNG/GitHub-Mark-Light-64px.png"> KoDALLE: Text to Fashion (2021)](https://github.com/KR-HappyFace/KoDALLE)